Wuppertal: History

 Wuppertal in its present borders was formed in 1929 by merging the industrial cities of Barmen and Elberfeld along with the communities of Vohwinkel, Ronsdorf, Cronenberg, Langerfeld and Beyenburg.
 The initial name Barmen-Elberfeld was changed in a 1930 referendum to Wuppertal ("Wupper Valley").
 The new city was administered as part of Prussia's Rhine Province.

 Uniquely for Germany, it is a "linear city", owing to the steep hillsides along the river Wupper.
 Its highest hill is the Lichtscheid, which is 351 m above sea level.
 The dominant urban centres Elberfeld (historic commercial centre) and Barmen (more industrial) have formed a continuous urbanized area since 1850.
 During the succeeding decades, "Wupper-Town" became the dominant industrial agglomeration of northwestern Germany.
 During the 20th century, this conurbation had been surpassed by Cologne, Düsseldorf and the Ruhr area, all with a more favourable topography.

 From 5 July 1933 to 19 January 1934 the Kemna concentration camp was established in Wuppertal.
 It was one of the early Nazi concentration camps, created by the Nazi Party to incarcerate their political opponents upon gaining power in 1933.
 The camp was established in a former factory on the Wupper in the Kemna neighborhood of the Barmen part of Wuppertal.
+Protestant Christians opposed to the so called German Christians adopted the Barmen Declaration in Wuppertal in 1934.

-During World War II, about 40% of buildings in the city were destroyed by Allied bombing, as were many other German cities and industrial centres (see Bombing of Wuppertal in World War II).
+By order of 10 October 1938, the 1st Light Division of the German Army was formed in Wuppertal, which in September 1939 took part in the invasion of Poland which started World War II.
+During the war, Nazi Germany operated a Nazi prison, two forced labour subcamps of the prison in Remscheid-Lüttringhausen and an SS construction brigade in the city.
+The prisoners of the SS construction brigade were Poles, Russians, French, Czechs, Romanians, Hungarians, and Greeks.
+About 40% of buildings in the city were destroyed by Allied bombing, as were many other German cities and industrial centres (see Bombing of Wuppertal in World War II).
 However, a large number of historic sites have been preserved, such as: